-She is a member of the Court of Examiners for the FRCS(Plast) examinations held by the UK InterCollegiate Specialty Board in Plastic Surgery.
+Anita has been selected to Chair the Court of Examiners for the FRCS(Plast) examinations held by the UK InterCollegiate Specialty Board in Plastic Surgery (2020-2023).
+From Dec 2023, she is the Joint Committee on Intercollegiate Examinations IQA Chair for 10 surgical specialities (Dec 2023-2027).
 Anita is a certified Educational Supervisor with the KSS (Kent, Surrey & Sussex) Deanery.
 She loves to teach and regularly lectures plastic surgery trainees, nurses and breast care nurses .

 Anita Hazari performs reconstructive and aesthetic surgery of the breast, body contouring, aesthetic abdominal surgery and labiaplasty.